hpamdeoxys/CPU-Scheduling-Calculation/README.md

 Show Ghant Chart

 ## Summary
-Project was created as part of Operating System class final project.
+Project was created as part of Operating System's class final project.
 Data Structures used are Dictionaries and List; Which are built-in Python.
 Choice of Python language was simple due to math computation and ease use of mutable objects.

 ## Output
 ```OUTPUT